Masterton: Modern history

 In essence, providing support services for rural industry – living off the sheep's back – Masterton's real growth ended with that sector's retrenchment after the 1974 British entry to the trade and political grouping now the European Union.
 Efforts to decentralise industry to New Zealand's provinces gave Masterton a print works and some other industries, but the lost economic activity was not restored.

-From the 1970s, people and businesses left for opportunities elsewhere.
-In the 1980s, with government deregulation and protective tariffs lifted, more businesses closed, and the town declined further.
+In the 1970s, there was a period of decline as people and businesses moved to take up opportunities elsewhere.
+Government deregulation and the lifting of protective tariffs in the 1980s led to more business closures and further decline.

-It did not quite qualify to be a city by 1989 when the minimum population requirement for that status was lifted from 20,000 to 50,000.
+Masterton did not quite qualify to be a city by 1989 when the minimum population requirement for that status was lifted from 20,000 to 50,000.

 Marae

 The Te Ore Ore marae was built in 1881 by Pāora Te Pōtangaroa and opened in 1881.
 The original building was destroyed in 1939 but was later rebuilt.
 The marae is located in Te Oreore near Masterton and is one of the main marae for Masterton.
 The marae is affiliated with Ngāti Hamua, a sub-tribe of Rangitāne.